 Quezon City Metro Manila, Philippines Travel Guide

-Filipino cuisine reflects the country's the colonial past and commerce relations.
+Filipino cuisine reflects the country's the colonial-era past and commerce relations.
 It emphasizes a balance of sweet, sour, salty, and savory flavors.
 Staples include rice, fish, pork, and various vegetables.

-Each influence added layers to the culinary identity, creating an unique and complex gastronomic landscape.
+Each influence added layers to the culinary identity, making an unique and complicated gastronomic landscape.

-Rice, garlic, onions, ginger, vinegar, soy sauce, calamansi, patis (fish sauce), and bagoong (fermented shrimp paste).
+Rice, garlic, onions, ginger, vinegar, soy sauce, calamansi, patis (a salty sauce made from fermented fish), and bagoong (fermented shrimp paste).

 Often a mixture of sour (vinegar, calamansi, tamarind), salty (soy sauce, fish sauce), and savory (garlic, onion, meat bases).

-Quezon City does not feature distinct regional cuisine within the city; however, its diverse population means you can find restaurants specializing in various regional Filipino dishes.
+Quezon City does not feature distinct local food within the city; however, its diverse population means you can find restaurants specializing in various regional Filipino dishes.

 The national dish.
-Meat (pork, chicken, or both) braised in vinegar, soy sauce, garlic, and peppercorns.
+Meat (pork, chicken, or both) braised in vinegar, a salty, garlic, and peppercorns.
 It displays a savory and tangy flavor.

 Widely available in almost all Filipino restaurants.